apache/hudi/website/docs/faq.md

 Simplest way to run compaction on MOR dataset is to run the [compaction inline](https://hudi.apache.org/docs/configurations#hoodiecompactinline), at the cost of spending more time ingesting; This could be particularly useful, in common cases where you have small amount of late arriving data trickling into older partitions.
 In such a scenario, you may want to just aggressively compact the last N partitions while waiting for enough logs to accumulate for older partitions.
 The net effect is that you have converted most of the recent data, that is more likely to be queried to optimized columnar format.

 That said, for obvious reasons of not blocking ingesting for compaction, you may want to run it asynchronously as well.
 This can be done either via a separate [compaction job](https://github.com/apache/hudi/blob/master/hudi-utilities/src/main/java/org/apache/hudi/utilities/HoodieCompactor.java) that is scheduled by your workflow scheduler/notebook independently.
 If you are using delta streamer, then you can run in [continuous mode](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/hudi-utilities/src/main/java/org/apache/hudi/utilities/deltastreamer/HoodieDeltaStreamer.java#L241) where the ingestion and compaction are both managed concurrently in a single spark run time.

+### What options do I have for asynchronous/offline compactions on MOR dataset?

+There are a couple of options depending on how you write to Hudi.
+But first let us understand briefly what is involved.
+There are two parts to compaction
+- Scheduling: In this step, Hudi scans the partitions and selects file slices to be compacted.
+A compaction plan is finally written to Hudi timeline.
+Scheduling needs tighter coordination with other writers (regular ingestion is considered one of the writers).
+If scheduling is done inline with the ingestion job, this coordination is automatically taken care of.
+Else when scheduling happens asynchronously a lock provider needs to be configured for this coordination among multiple writers.
+- Execution: In this step the compaction plan is read and file slices are compacted.
+Execution doesnt need the same level of coordination with other writers as Scheduling step and can be decoupled from ingestion job easily.

+Depending on how you write to Hudi these are the possible options currently.
+- DeltaStreamer:
+   - In Continuous mode, asynchronous compaction is achieved by default.
+Here scheduling is done by the ingestion job inline and compaction execution is achieved asynchronously by a separate parallel thread.
+   - In non continuous mode, only inline compaction is possible.
+   - Please note in either mode, by passing --disable-compaction compaction is completely disabled
+- Spark datasource:
+   - Async scheduling and async execution can be achieved by periodically running an offline Hudi Compactor Utility or Hudi CLI.
+However this needs a lock provider to be configured.
+   - Alternately, from 0.11.0, to avoid dependency on lock providers, scheduling alone can be done inline by regular writer using the config `hoodie.compact.schedule.inline` .
+And compaction execution can be done offline by periodically triggering the Hudi Compactor Utility or Hudi CLI.
+- Spark structured streaming:
+   - Compactions are scheduled and executed asynchronously inside the streaming job.
+Async Compactions are enabled by default for structured streaming jobs on Merge-On-Read table.
+   - Please note it is not possible to disable async compaction for MOR dataset with spark structured streaming.
+- Flink:
+   - Async compaction is enabled by default for Merge-On-Read table.
+   - Offline compaction can be achieved by setting ```compaction.async.enabled``` to ```false``` and periodically running [Flink offline Compactor](https://hudi.apache.org/docs/next/compaction/#flink-offline-compaction).
+When running the offline compactor, one needs to ensure there are no active writes to the table.
+   - Third option (highly recommended over the second one) is to schedule the compactions from the regular ingestion job and executing the compaction plans from an offline job.
+To achieve this set ```compaction.async.enabled``` to ```false```, ```compaction.schedule.enabled``` to ```true``` and then run the [Flink offline Compactor](https://hudi.apache.org/docs/next/compaction/#flink-offline-compaction) periodically to execute the plans.

 ### What performance/ingest latency can I expect for Hudi writing?